cp2004/OctoPrint-WS281x_LED_Status/README.md

 _Based on the concepts behind work by [Eric Higdon](https://github.com/EricHigdon/OctoPrint-RGB_status), completely re-written for higher customizablility and new effects._

 ### Currently there is a known incompatibility with [OctoPrint-TPLinkSmartplug](https://github.com/jneilliii/OctoPrint-TPLinkSmartplug).
-Problem has been identified and we are working to fix this.
+Fix has been proposed, just waiting for it to be released.

+### This issue also persists with [OctoPrint-Tasmota](https://github.com/jneilliii/OctoPrint-Tasmota)

 ## Features
 * Supports WS281x strips, for specific supported types see ['Supported hardware'](https://github.com/cp2004/OctoPrint-WS281x_LED_Status/wiki/Supported-hardware)